MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app-home.md

 # Manage your flows in the Home tab

-The **Home** provides an overview of your flows from your default environment.
+The **Home** provides an overview of your flows from your organization's default environment.

-By default the **Home** tab is filtered to display your flows that use Microsoft Teams triggers and actions.
+By default, the **Home** tab is filtered to display flows that use Microsoft Teams triggers and actions.
 You can select **Microsoft Teams flows** to change the filter to display all your flows.

 ![Home tab](../media/power-automate-teams-app-create/home-tab.png)